artefactual-sdps/preprocessing-base/README.md

 ### Delete the cluster

-Deleting the cluster will remove all the resources immediatly, deleting cluster container from the host.
+Deleting the cluster will remove all the resources immediately, deleting cluster container from the host.
 With k3d, run:

 ```bash